ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 You can create resource pools across three data centers in the selected multizone region and optionally enable SAP®-certified server profiles of either HANA and NetWeaver or NetWeaver.

-To ensure that your applications remain resilient, you can add stretch vSAN™ high availability resource pools and clusters to an existing Cloud Director site.
+To ensure that your applications remain resilient, you can add stretch vSAN™ high availability resource pools to an existing Cloud Director site.
 The resource pool stretches across two data centers in a multizone region to increase availability and to protect critical workloads from unexpected downtime.

-Enable regional compute high availability (HA) when you create a new single-tenant or multitenant VDC on a stretched workload cluster.
+When the high availability resource pool is available, you can create a new single-tenant or multitenant VDC on the stretched resource pool.

+Stretched resource pools are available only on some multitenant Cloud Director sites.
+Additional stretched resource pools will be made available over time.
+{: note}

 For more information about resource pools, see [Adding resource pools](/docs/vmware-service?topic=vmware-service-pvdc-adding-deleting).